Bachelor of Science, Master of Science, and Doctoral Degrees in Biomedical Engineering

 CONCENTRATIONS

 The degree requires 128 credits in required and elective courses.
 Students can choose electives to concentrate in particular areas of biomedical engineering.
 Concentrations include a general track, biomechanics and biomaterials, biosignals and systems, and tissue engineering/pre-med.
-The program now offers an internship course (BME4940) that can be taken to appear on your transcript or as credits towards your degree.
+The program now offers an internship course (BME4940) that can be taken to appear on your transcript.

 » Refer to the catalog for specific course offerings and requirements